-Understanding the ROI of Digital Accessibility
+What is the ROI of Digital Accessibility?

 Return on Investment (ROI) is a fundamental business metric used to evaluate the financial returns from an investment.
 It is calculated is calculated by dividing the net profit generated from an investment by the total cost of that investment, then multiplying by 100 to express the result as a percentage, indicating the efficiency and profitability of the investment.